Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

 As the purpose of cogenerators is to construct downset decompositions as minimally as possible, it is counterproductive to think of~$\sigma$ as being a valid $\fqo$-socle degree unless $\sigma \in \nabt$, because otherwise it fails to give rise to an essential cogenerator.
 See Theorem~\ref{t:downset=union} for the most general possible view of considerations in this Remark. \end{remark}

 \begin{remark} In terms of persistent homology, cogenerators are deaths of classes.
-In that context, the need for upper boundary functors and socle theory beyond closed socles is particularly crucial, because the modules most pertinent to applied topology are precisely those whose closed socles vanish \cite{kashiwara-schapira2018, berkouk-petit2019, strat-conical}.
+In that context, the need for upper closure functors and socle theory beyond closed socles is particularly crucial, because the modules most pertinent to applied topology are precisely those whose closed socles vanish \cite{kashiwara-schapira2018, berkouk-petit2019, strat-conical}.
 That is, the upper boundaries of these modules are as far from closed as possible. \end{remark}

 \begin{remark} Although $\soct\cM$ is a module over $\qrt \times \nabt$ by construction, the actions of $\qrt$ and $\nabt$ on it are trivial, in the sense that attempting to move a nonzero homogeneous element up in one of the posets either takes the element to~$0$ or leaves it unchanged.
 (The latter only happens if the degree is unchanged, which occurs only when acting by the identity~$\0 \in \qrt$ or when acting by $\sigma \in \nabt$ on an element of $\nabt$-degree $\sigma' \subseteq \sigma$.)
 That is what it means to be a direct sum of skyscraper modules.
-It implies that any direct sum decomposition of $\soct\cM$ as a vector space graded by $\qrt \times \nabt$ is also a decomposition of $\soct\cM$ as a $\qrt$-module or as a $\nabt$-module. \end{remark}
+It immediately implies the following, which is used in the proof of Theorem~\ref{t:dense-hull-M}. \end{remark}